pskowronek/unitra-fm-radio-arduino/README.md

   or alternatively (and I prefer this module):
 - [RDA5807m FM module](http://www.aliexpress.com/af/RDA5807m.html)
   - be careful about soldering and voltage (requires 3.3V - take power from Arduino 3.3V)
-  - has better performance than integrated board with TEA5767 - less inteferences from weaker stations
+  - has better performance than integrated board with TEA5767 - less interferences from weaker stations
   - can work in TEA5767 compatibility mode (see legacy [branch](https://github.com/pskowronek/unitra-fm-radio-arduino/tree/TEA5767_library))
   - it has a nice RDS support
 - [Nokia 5110 LCD display](https://www.aliexpress.com/item/High-Quality-8448-84x84-LCD-Module-blue-backlight-adapter-PCB-for-Nokia-5110-for-Arduino/32614334972.html)